ThalesGroup/iot-safe-middleware-pkcs11/README.md

   Suitable for mini / micro / nano SIM card.

-# Containers present in the IoT Applet
+# Containers present in the IoT Applet (needed for tests)

 | Containers ID |                                                              |
 | :-----------: | :----------------------------------------------------------- |